 Zeno believed God is in everything and that everything is part of God.
 He taught that life itself was the spark of God in the spirit of man.
 The Stoics felt that nature and circumstances were controlled by fate.
-They believed, "Que sera, sea... what will be will be."

-Rather than build a life - the Stoic's goal was to harmonize with his surroundings and accept the hand he was dealt.
+They believed, "what will be will be."
+Rather than shape life the Stoic's goal was to live in harmony with his surroundings and accept the hand he was dealt.

 The Stoics were disciplined, austere, and solemn.
 Emotion was their enemy.
-They lived a futile, unhappy life.
+Obviously, they lived a futile, unhappy life.
 They were victims of circumstance.
 It's no surprise their first two leaders committed suicide.